uokoro/Project-Templates/README.md

 # Project-Templates
-This repository will house Visual Studio and other project type templates for the most executed Parkway Projects Development Work
+This repository will house Visual Studio project templates for commonly used Parkway Projects Development Work